-Located near Sharjah International airport, Classic cars museum is a part of Sharjah Classic Car Club.
+Located near Sharjah International airport, the Classic cars museum is a part of the Sharjah Classic Car Club.
 The museum displays cars even from the early 1900s.
 The oldest car in the lineup — a Dodge — dates back to 1915.

-Al Montazah Parks
+Al Montazah Parks Sharjah

-Mlieha Archeological Center
+Mellieha Archeological Center Sharjah

-It even has enough to satiate the thrill-seekers.
+It even has enough to satiate thrill-seekers.
 Dune bashing near the fossil rocks in a 4×4 is something worth trying.

-Sharjah Museum of Islamic Civilisation
+Visit the Sharjah Museum of Islamic Civilisation

 Apart from the Abbasids and Umayyad eras, antique items from Mughal and Ottoman periods are housed here.
 The collection of astrolabes in Ibn Al-Haytham Gallery of Science and Technology and coinage probes the curious to dig deep into the Islamic golden age.

 The museum has six galleries spread over two floors.
 Walking around and seeing all the relics will take a few hours.
 This is also an excellent place to get an insight into the fundamentals of the Islamic faith and traditions.